The DRESS Equation¶

 Each edge's update in a given iteration reads only the previous iteration's values.
 There are no read–write dependencies between edges within the same iteration.
 This makes DRESS embarrassingly parallel at the edge level:

 - CPU (OpenMP).
-The reference C implementation parallelises the
+The reference C implementation parallelizes the

 edge loop with